Topgallant (horse): Origin and early years

-Racing record
+Racing career

 Matched against Betsy Baker in 1824, Topgallant won a three-mile harness race in 8:42, finishing 40 yards ahead.
 In one outing, he trotted twelve miles along the road in 39 minutes.

 His standout feats at his home track, Allen's Race Course (later Hunting Park Course), built a strong reputation, and in 1828, the Hunting Park Association barred him from entering a second race, judging him a first-rate horse.
 On May 15, 1828, Topgallant raced in three-mile heat races against Screwdriver and Betsy Baker for the Hunting Park Association's first purse and prize cup, with Screwdriver winning.

 At twenty-two years old, in 1829, Topgallant won a race against Whalebone at Philadelphia's Hunting Park Course.
 The horse trotted four heats of four miles each in 11:16, 11:06, 11:17, and 12:15, the whole sixteen miles being trotted in 45:44.
 Topgallant won the race, having secured two heats to Whalebone's one; one being a dead heat.

 On June 23, 1830, at Hunting Park Course, Topgallant beat Columbus in two 2-mile heats.

 At Hunting Park in 1831, 24-year-old Topgallant, ridden by George Woodruff, competed in three-mile heats against Whalebone, Dread, Collector, Lady Jackson, Moonshine, and Columbus.
 Topgallant captured the second heat in a series where Collector won the first and Dread the third.
 Although he led the fourth heat for two miles, Dread overtook him to win.
 Topgallant bounced back the next week, defeating Whalebone in a three-mile race in Baltimore, Maryland.
 Topgallant, with George Woodruff aboard, raced Whalebone and George Spicer for a $300 prize.

 The early American trotter lived to be twenty-eight and remained fast until the end.